havocsh/havoc-grafana/README.md

 # havoc-grafana
-Files used to build the skinned Grafana container used by the havoc.sh project server.
+Files used to build the skinned Grafana container used by the havoc.sh campaign server.